Install the Admaxxer Web Pixel on Shopify — capture checkout_completed

 - Under Configuration › Admin API integration, click Configure.

-- In the Admin API access scopes picker, search for and check both
+- In the Admin API access scopes picker, make sure all three pixel permissions are checked —

 Related Admaxxer documentation